 "Yes."
-I know she would prefer I wouldn't but I felt horrible and the smell that clung to me reminded me of rotting fruit.
+I know she would prefer I wouldn't but I felt horrible.
+The smell that clung to me reminded me of rotting fruit and stale sweat.

 A glint catches my eye.
 The gold chain of her necklace has risen above her collar.
-I'd only seen pendant that hangs from it a couple of times, a golden oval with an eye in its centre.
+I'd only seen the pendant that hangs from it a couple of times, a golden oval with an eye in its centre.
 She didn't like to talk about it and she didn't like to see me looking at it.
-When I was younger, and hadn't learned when to stop asking questions, she told me it was from 'another life' and that it wasn't important.
-As she moves the chain disappears back under her collar I glance down to see that she's almost done.
+When I was younger and hadn't learned when to stop asking questions, she told me it was from another life and that it wasn't important.
+As she moves the chain disappears beneath her tunic collar.
+I glance down to see that she's almost done.
 She tugs the bandages tighter and begins tucking the ends into the folds.
 It would be a few hours until I was used to the restriction.
 Before every breath didn't nip at my ribs.